What vitamins and minerals to take during pregnancy

 Fibre reduces the risk of constipation, which is common during pregnancy and is often caused by hormonal changes and iron supplements.

 Eating fibre-rich foods every day and drinking plenty of water is essential to prevent or treat constipation.
-Consuming foods that are naturally high in fibre (such as those listed below) is more effective than eating foods that are enriched with concentrated fibre (such as oat fibre or inulin).
+Consuming foods that are naturally high in fibre (such as those listed below) is more effective than eating foods that are enriched with concentrated fibre (such as oat bran or inulin).

 Foods high in fibre